 Susan Powell.
 MBACP (Accred)

-Hi, I'm Sue and I'm a person-centred counsellor.
+Hi, I'm Sue and I am a person-centred counsellor.

-Talking to friends and family or trying to work things out for yourself can help, but can also be frustrating when things don't change, or advice doesn't work.
-Talking things through with someone who is impartial and offers a different perspective helps to lift the fog so that you can see the right path to take for you.
+Talking to friends and family, or trying to work things out for yourself can help.
+However, talking things through with someone who is impartial and offers a different perspective really helps to lift the fog so that you can see the right path to take for you, without having to live up to anyone else's expectations or hopes.

 Training, qualifications & experience